-For example, God has promised to give His people a great name, a name that is able to influence others for good and lead them into the blessings of God.
-But He has also called us to bear witness to Christ, and we’re not very good at that, and we fear that the people around us may not want to hear about Jesus.
+God promised to give His people a great name, a name that would influence others for good and lead them into the blessings of God.
+He has also called us to bear witness to Christ, and we’re not very good at that, and we fear that the people around us may not want to hear about Jesus.
 How can we bless them if we don’t share the Good News?
 How can we influence them for the Kingdom if we never talk to them about it?
 But if we do share the Gospel, we’re just going to make them angry and drive them away.

 By acting in obedience, that’s how.
 By taking God’s Word at face value, and putting into practice whatever He commands, knowing that He is good and wise and loving and true, and hoping in His glory with thanksgiving.